sajibsrs/notes-on-dsa/1.data-structures/index.md

 Elements are accessed in a sequential order but sequentially storing them is not essential.
 Example:

-* Array, Set, Hash map, Linked list, Stack, Queue.
+* Array, Set, Hash map or Hash table, Linked list, Stack, Queue.

 ### Non-linear data structures

 Elements are stored and accessed in a non-linear order.
 Example:

-* Tree, Graph
+* Tree, Heap, Graph

+### Node and node based data structures
+Node is the building block for many data structures.
+Which is, the fundamental elements of node based structures.
+Some of the node based structures are:

+* Linked lists
+* Trees
+* Graphs